Vedant123-Pande/PRIORITIZER/README.md

 these would be nice improvements.

 ## License
 This project is open — feel free to use it and modify it.
-Add a license file (e.g., MIT) if you want a formal license.

 ## Author
 Vedant123-Pande